Answer & Links

 There are two types of reserve materials:

 • Print reserves are in hard copy form.
-Students must go to the library where the professor has placed materials for a class and check them out, generally for a two hour loan.
-Reserves can also be in many formats including books, articles, old tests, DVD/VHS/CD, thumb drives, etc.
+Students must go to the library where the professor has placed materials for a class and check them out, generally for a two-hour loan.
+Reserves can also be in many formats, including books, articles, old tests, DVD/VHS/CD, thumb drives, etc. Including personal copies owned by the instructure.

-If you have any questions about the process, please direct your questions to one of the contacts listed below:
+If you have any questions about the process, please direct your questions to ereserves@mail.wvu.edu

 Contact Us